-Missed vaccinations (and boosters) like flu shots and shingles vaccines can also create gaps in care.
-The COVID-19 pandemic has introduced new vaccination and booster recommendations that can have significant repercussions if missed.
+Missed vaccinations (and boosters) such as flu shots and shingles vaccines can also create gaps in care.
 When patients skip recommended immunizations, they can experience increased health concerns and even put others at risk.

 Each of these gaps in care can lead to negative clinical outcomes.
 Care gaps can have numerous potential ramifications, including more frequent visits to the doctor and emergency department (ED), increased (and prolonged) hospitalizations, adverse health events, higher healthcare costs, and more.

-How is smart data used to close gaps in the healthcare system?
+How is AI used to close gaps in the healthcare system?

 Gaps in the healthcare system are opportunities to improve quality.
 By identifying and addressing gaps in care, healthcare organizations can achieve better quality scores, reduce costs, improve individual health outcomes, and enhance the patient journey.

-Healthcare AI technology—which produces “smart data”—can be used by pharmacies, pharmaceutical companies, payers, and other healthcare organizations to improve medication adherence and bridge other medication-related gaps in care.
+Healthcare AI technology can be used by pharmaceutical companies, pharmacies, payers, and other healthcare organizations to improve medication adherence and bridge other medication-related gaps in care.

 Using AI, healthcare organizations can identify gaps in care and leverage robust, varied datasets to predict the optimal engagement channel, content, timing, and frequency for each patient.
-Personalizing patient interventions (as opposed to taking a one-size-fits-all approach) increases the likelihood of achieving a positive outcome.
+Personalizing patient interventions at the individual level (as opposed to taking a one-size-fits-all approach) increases the likelihood of achieving positive long term engagement and health outcomes.